sjnho/fakeindexeddb-jest-debug/README.md

 ## What's the problem
 `expect(allList2.length).toEqual(3);`

-if my code is work correct, `removeByIndexUpper` will remove 2 records.
+if my code  work correct, `removeByIndexUpper` will remove 2 records.

 so the test suite will be passed.